UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

-It is important to note that `git init` will create a repository that includes subdirectories and their files---there is no need to create separate repositories nested within the `my_project` repository, whether subdirectories are present from the beginning or added later.
-Also, note that the creation of the `my_project` directory and its initialization as a repository are completely separate processes.
+It is important to note that `git init` will create a repository that includes subdirectories and their files---there is no need to create separate repositories nested within the `un-report` repository, whether subdirectories are present from the beginning or added later.
+Also, note that the creation of the `un-report` directory and its initialization as a repository are completely separate processes.

 If we use `ls` to show the directory's contents,